BaloghSergeyFerenc/VideoBrowser/README.md

 Please ask me for config file.

-The documentation can be found in Docs folder.
-The embeded image work only on a local markdows viewer.
+The detailed documentation can be found in Docs folder.